pet pharmacist

 Check the paws: Check your dog’s paws frequently for signs of cold-weather injury or damage, such as cracked paw pads or bleeding.
 During a walk, a sudden lameness may be due to an injury or may be due to ice accumulation between his/her toes.
 You may be able to reduce the chance of iceball accumulation by clipping the hair between your dog’s toes.

 Play dress-up: If your dog has a short coat or seems bothered by the cold weather, consider a sweater or dog coat.
 Have several on hand, so you can use a dry sweater or coat each time your dog goes outside.
 Wet sweaters or coats can actually make your dog colder.
-Some pet owners also use booties to protect their dog’s feet; if you choose to use them, make sure they fit properly.
+Some pet owners also use booties to protect their dog’s feet.
+If you choose to use them, make sure they fit properly.

 Wipe down: During walks, your dog’s feet, legs and belly may pick up deicers, antifreeze, or other chemicals that could be toxic.
 When you get back inside, wipe down (or wash) your pet’s feet, legs and belly to remove these chemicals and reduce the risk that your dog will be poisoned after (s)he licks them off of his/her feet or fur.
 Consider using pet-safe deicers on your property to protect your pets and the others in your neighborhood.